UmerAdeemCheema/Parking-Management-System-__-MIPS/README.md

 4)  Departure of vehicle:The system will ask which type of vehicle you want to depart.
 A car or a bike.
 Then the system will ask the numerical part of the plate number of the vehicle. the system will check whether the entered plate number is correct or not.
 0 cannot be entered in the plate number.
 Then the system will check whether the number plate entered is present inside the parking or not.
 If present then the vehicle will be departed.

 The system can be exitted from the menu.
 The system can't be shutdown if there is a vehicle present in the parking. if there is no vehicle in the parking.
-Then the system will ask the password of the administrator which is "Great".
+Then the system will ask the password of the administrator which is "1111".
 If the password is entered correctly the system will shut down.